themarv1/arr-trailer-core/README.md

 # Arr Trailer Core (ATC)

-> **:warning: SUPER EARLY DEVELOPMENT ALPHA :warning:**
->
-> This project is currently in a very early development stage.
-The core functionality of **detecting** missing trailers is working, but the actual **downloading** of trailers is not yet implemented.
-Please use it for testing and contribution purposes only.
-It is **not yet ready for production use**.

-A powerful command-line tool designed to work with your Radarr (and soon Sonarr) library to ensure every movie has a locally stored trailer.
-ATC scans your library, identifies movies missing a trailer, and finds the correct trailer using The Movie Database (TMDB) for the highest accuracy.
+A powerful command-line tool designed to work with your Radarr and Sonarr libraries to ensure every movie and TV series has a locally stored trailer.

+ATC scans your library, identifies media missing a trailer, finds the correct trailer using The Movie Database (TMDB), and downloads it directly into the correct folder using `yt-dlp`.

 ## Features

--   **Radarr Library Scans:** Connects to one or more Radarr instances to process your entire movie library.
+-   **Radarr & Sonarr Support:** Connects to one or more Radarr and Sonarr instances to process your entire library.
--   **Local Trailer Detection:** Reliably checks your movie folders for existing trailer files (e.g., `moviename-trailer.mkv`).
+-   **Local Trailer Detection:** Reliably checks your media folders for existing trailer files.
 -   **High-Quality Trailer Search:** Uses the TMDB API to find official trailers for missing entries, ensuring high accuracy.
--   **Fallback Search:** If no trailer is found on TMDB, it can fall back to a direct search on YouTube.
+-   **Fallback Search:** If no trailer is found on TMDB, it falls back to a direct search on YouTube.
+-   **Automated Downloading:** Integrates with `yt-dlp` to download the best-matched trailer directly into the correct movie or series folder.
--   **Flexible Path Mapping:** Intelligently translates paths between your Docker containers (like Radarr) and the host system where ATC is running.
+-   **Flexible Path Mapping:** Intelligently translates paths between your Docker containers (like Radarr/Sonarr) and the host system where ATC is running.
--   **Highly Configurable:** Almost every aspect, from API keys to log levels, is controlled via a simple `config.yaml` file.
+-   **Highly Configurable:** Control every aspect via a simple `config.yaml` file, including API keys, log levels, download quality, and enabling/disabling features.
--   **Dry Run Mode:** Allows you to run the entire process in a simulation mode (`--dry-run`) to see what actions *would* be taken without making any changes.
+-   **Dry Run Mode:** Run the entire process in a simulation mode (`--dry-run`) to see what actions *would* be taken without downloading any files.

 ## Configuration